 Chiang Mai is one of the best locations in Thailand to enjoy health and wellness treatments.
 Treat yourself to a rejuvenating day of pampering at Fah Lanna Spa, experience the amazing fire massage at Ban Rai Khong Khing or unwind with a simple foot massage at the Walking Street Market.

 Sports lovers will enjoy Chiang Mai.
 The province is a haven for golfers with some superb championship standard courses.
-Football fans should check out the website of Chiang Mai FC to see if the Lanna Tigers are playing at home.
+Football fans should check local listings to see if Chiang Mai FC or Chiang Mai United are playing at home.
 You don’t have to be a sports fan to enjoy the festivities that surround the annual Chiang Mai International Cricket Sixes.
 Held in April in the attractive setting of the Chiang Mai Gymkhana Club, the event is as much about socialising as it is about sport and is always a lot of fun.

 Where to stay in Chiang Mai